paperbottle11/HSHwifi-ctf/README.md

 * apt-get install wireless-tools
 * apt-get install iw

+This command will install the above packages in one line:
+* apt-get install -y docker.io net-tools hostapd dnsmasq wpasupplicant macchanger network-manager rfkill wireless-tools iw

 Set the docker user and password for each team in start.sh (format: “root:password”)

 Example passwords in team order: